mart0/eth-ruling-system/README.md

 ```
 docker-compose up -d --build (you may want to skip the -d flag if you want to see the logs for any reason)
 ```

+The above command will create docker container with the application (with installed dependencies, built and started) and PostgreSQL DB in it ready to be used.
+For more info, see __Dockerfile__ and __docker-compose.yml__ files.

 ## Trigger transaction monitoring